kubernetes/autoscaler/cluster-autoscaler/cloudprovider/POLICY.md

  * A CMR may be issued no later then [enhancements freeze](https://github.com/kubernetes/sig-release/blob/master/releases/release_phases.md#enhancements-freeze) of a given Kubernetes minor version.
+ * If a given cloud provider was added more than one release cycle ago and there are no valid OWNERS, CMR should request OWNERS file update.

 Cloudprovider owners will be required to address CMR or request an exception via the CMR github issue.
 A failure to take any action will result in cloudprovider